philippbayer/contigPlacer/README.md

 You also get one file called `all_scores.txt` which details the best score (Hamming distance - 0 means no difference between the unplaced contig and the best partner-contig) for each unplaced contig.
 This file also stores for each unplaced contig how many recombinations per individual were counted on the contig.

 You also get `list_of_unplaceable_contigs.txt`, which details for what reason which contig couldn't be placed.
 This can be "No\_SNPs", "Different\_partners" (first and second best partner of an unplaced contig are on different chromosomes), and Score\_too\_low when you've supplied a cutoff.

+# License

+It's licensed under the MIT license.
+If you work for a commercial entity and want to use this software, I would like to request you to contact me via email (philipp.bayer@uwa.edu.au), our group ([the Applied Bioinformatics Group at the University of Western Australia](http://appliedbioinformatics.com.au/index.php/Main_Page)) is always looking for partners in [ARC linkage grants](http://www.arc.gov.au/linkage-projects).